-- Ensure cases of suspected abuse are referred to Children's Social Care. - Support staff to make referrals to Children's Social Care. - Refer cases to the Channel / PREVENT programme where children are susceptible to radicalisation. - Refer cases where a member of staff has left due to risk/harm to children to the Disclosure and Barring Service. - Act as a single point of contact for the three safeguarding partners (Police, Health and Local Authority/Together for Children). - Be aware of the requirement for children to have an Appropriate Adult and guidance in PACE Code C 2019. - Liaise with the 'case manager' and Designated Officer (DO) for child protection concerns involving a member of staff. - Liaise with all staff on matters of safety and safeguarding and maintain a good working relationship with those staff. - Develop and maintain a good working relationship with Locality Team Managers, EHAAT and other staff from Together for Children. - Act as a source of support, advice and expertise for all staff. - Ensure all staff know how to make a referral including to early help. - Work closely with other professionals involved with individual children. - Maintain an up to date list of those pupils who are vulnerable and / or open to multiagency working. - Ensure all staff have read and understood Keeping Children Safe in Education (2023) and have had the appropriate safeguarding training. - Provide termly updates to the Governing Body on safeguarding. - Undertake an annual audit of safeguarding compliance and lead on the SSCP Sec 157/175 Audit ensuring it's submitted on time. - Promote the education of those children who have ever had a social worker.

-• Take lead responsibility for online safety (including filtering and monitoring) as well as undertaking an annual review of the school's approach to online safety and regularly updating the school's filtering and monitoring risk assessment.
+- Ensure cases of suspected abuse are referred to Children's Social Care and/or the Police. - Support staff to make referrals to Children's Social Care and/or the Police. - Refer cases to the Channel / PREVENT programme where children are susceptible to radicalisation. - Refer cases where a member of staff has left due to safeguarding worries to the Disclosure and Barring Service. - Act as a single point of contact for the three safeguarding partners (Police, Health and Local Authority/Together for Children). - Be aware of the requirement for children to have an Appropriate Adult and guidance in PACE Code C 2019. - Liaise with the 'case manager' and Designated Officer (DO) for child protection concerns involving a member of staff. - Liaise with all staff on matters of safety and safeguarding and maintain a good working relationship with those staff. - Develop and maintain a good working relationship with Locality Team Managers, EHAAT and other staff from Together for Children. - Act as a source of support, advice and expertise for all staff. - Ensure all staff know how to make a referral including to early help. - Work closely with other professionals involved with individual children. - Maintain an up-to-date list of those pupils who are vulnerable and / or open to multiagency working or who have ever had a social worker. - Ensure all staff have read and understood Keeping Children Safe in Education (2024) and have had the appropriate safeguarding training. - Provide termly updates to the Governing Body on safeguarding. - Undertake an annual audit of safeguarding compliance and lead on the SSCP Sec 157/175 Audit ensuring it's submitted on time. - Promote the education of those children who have ever had a social worker. - Take lead responsibility for online safety (including filtering and monitoring) as well as undertaking an annual review of the school's approach to online safety and regularly updating the school's filtering and monitoring risk assessment.